National Lottery Community Fund - Boost for familes in the Northwest

 Men’s Action Network is one of three projects working with families in the north west that have been awarded grants totalling £2,091,251 from the programme.
 Other projects are working with families with children who have children with sight loss, autism and physical disabilities. (a full list of grants awarded can be found here).
 Men’s Action Network has been awarded £698,767 to work with Fermanagh Women’s Aid on the five-year Fathering Families project.
 It is supporting families who may have experienced issues including poverty, separation, divorce, addiction and domestic violence in the Derry/Londonderry, Enniskillen, Dungiven, Magherafelt and Omagh areas to be healthier, happier and stronger.
 The project is working with a range of other agencies and activities include parenting and communication skills, peer support, play and art therapy and signposting to other services.

-For media enquiries, please contact Lucy Gollogly at the Big Lottery Fund Press Office.
+For media enquiries, please contact Lucy Gollogly at the National Lottery Community Fund Press Office.

 Direct line: 02890 551 432

 Turn 2 Us is a national charity providing practical help to people who are struggling financially.

 Turn2Us provides a free, accessible website that can help you find appropriate resources of financial help, quickly and easily, based on your particular needs and circumstances.

 Trun2Us is part of the national charity, Elizabeth Finn Care.

 Male Menu - join the conversation about topics directly affecting men

 Male Menu offers informative articles under six different categories and their TALK section is designed to encourage conversations.
 Whilst their site is focused on male specific topics they hope females will also browse and engage on behalf of men in their life.

 Gain insight and knowledge about every aspect of life.